FAR WESTERN KAZAKHSTAN - Birding the limits of the Western Palearctic

 Demoiselle Crane

-All these days we will explore the areas for our important birds amongst the steppe and semi-desert.
-During these days we will also explore the salt lakes where we can see Ruddy Shelduck, Red-crested Pochard, Pygmy Cormorant, Glossy Ibis, Dalmatian Pelicans, many gulls including Pallas’s Gull, White-winged Tern, Eurasian Spoonbill, Great Egret, Purple Heron, real wild Mute Swans, Black-winged Pratincoles and others.
-For sure we will meet Black Larks and Isabelline Wheatears, and probably one or two Asian Desert Warblers and there are more good possibilities to see Demoiselle Cranes in few places.
-Again, and we will try for Red-headed Bunting and other buntings as well.
-Also, we will be watching different raptors of steppes including Black Kite, Long-legged Buzzard and Steppe & Eastern Imperial Eagle, Little Bustards and a variety of shrikes.
-Also big possibility to see wild Saiga Antelopes.
-3 nights at a local hotel.
+Further exploration amongst the steppe, semi-desert, lakes and marshes could also provide Ruddy Shelduck, Red-crested Pochard, Pygmy Cormorant, Glossy Ibis, Dalmatian Pelicans, Red-necked Phalarope, many gulls including Pallas’s Gull, White-winged Tern, Eurasian Spoonbill, Great Egret, Purple Heron, real wild Mute Swans, and others.
+For sure we will meet Calandra & White-winged Larks along with numerous Isabelline Wheatears, Lesser Grey Shrikes, more Red-headed Buntings, and there are plenty more good possibilities to see Demoiselle Cranes in a few places.
+Also, we will be watching for different raptors of the steppes including Black Kite, Long-legged Buzzard and both Steppe & Eastern Imperial Eagles, whilst Little Bustards & Black-bellied Sandgrouse could well be spotted.
+Also there's a big possibility to see wild Saiga Antelopes during our time in the steppe.
+Nights at a homestay in Dzhangala.

 Sykes's Warbler